jalantechnologies/handbook/product-management/index.md

 3. Works with engineering to bring the solution to life
 4. Repeat step 1-3 based on data and intuition

-It is one of the hardest jobs because even though you don't have official authority on engineering, design or customer, you need to inspire them in such a way that they respect you and see you as a product leader.
+It is one of the **hardest jobs** because even though you don't have official authority on engineering, design or customer, you need to inspire them in such a way that they respect you and see you as a leader.
 This is a title not given, but earned.

 ### Overview

 This section talks about each of the above steps in bit more details.

-#### Understanding Problem
+#### 1. Understanding Problem

 **TLDR: Understand problem and start product requirement document (PRD) using this [template](https://assets.plan.io/files/Planio-Product-Requirements-Document-Template.pdf)**

 The first step is to figure out what problem to solve.
 This is the **hardest part**.
-If we get this wrong, everything else we do would result in waste.
-The goal is to understand what are the problems faced by your customer.
+If you get this wrong, everything else would result in waste.
 AT JTC, often your customer would tell you the problem statement(s).
 [5 Whys](https://en.wikipedia.org/wiki/Five_whys) is a good interrogative technique to use while doing the discovery and understanding the problem statement.

 Once you understand the problem, create a product requirement document (PRD) using this [template](https://assets.plan.io/files/Planio-Product-Requirements-Document-Template.pdf) and fill the relevant section to document the problem statement.

-#### Evangelize Solution
+#### 2. Evangelize Solution

 **TLDR: Work with product designer and customer to get a buy off on solution and update PRD.**